mjosaarinen/blzzrd/README.md

 the BLISS-B optimizations by Léo Ducas, described in [IACR ePrint 2014/874](https://eprint.iacr.org/2014/874).

-However, this is only eductional code.
+However, this is only educational code.
 Some shortcuts have been taken and therefore this should not be used in production in its current form.

 The main experimental modifications are: